christianwach/civicrm-wp-mosaico/README.md

-# civicrm-wp-mosaico
+# CiviCRM WordPress Mosaico Test

-Testing how to override the Mosaico template.
+Testing how to override the root Mosaico template.